Carlo I Tocco: Expansion in the Morea

 His marriage to Francesca, daughter of the Duke of Athens Nerio I Acciaioli, gave Carlo a claim on Corinth and Megara after Nerio's death, which he seized in 1395.

+Carlo's island holdings could not produce a large army, and so he gathered an army of mercenaries from different backgrounds: Franks, Byzantines, Serbs and mostly Albanians.
+Carlo awarded their leaders with diverse gifts and fiefs on an island near Lefkada, encouraging them to view him as a trusted benefactor.
+This prompted additional Albanian archontes to join Carlo with their men.
+From the beginning of his conquests, Carlo's army was composed mainly of Albanians, and they were rewarded with lands held in fee.
+Even after Carlo's continuous territorial expansion, Albanians who had served Gjin Bua Shpata were employed by Carlo as mercenaries, and he bolstered his ranks with additional mercenaries from Ioannina and Vlachia, who were described as archontes and archontopoula with their men.

 He intermittently became involved with the affairs of the Principality of Achaea as well: in 1407–1408 his brother Leonardo seized and plundered the fortress of Glarentza, in the northwestern Morea, and in 1421 Carlo bought permanent possession of it from Oliverio Franco, who had seized it from the Achaean prince Centurione II Zaccaria three years earlier.
 Achaea's main enemy, the Byzantines of the Despotate of the Morea initially seemed content to leave Tocco alone, given their shared hostility against Zaccaria, but war between the two powers was provoked in late 1426, when Tocco's forces seized the animals of Albanian herders during the latter's annual migration from the Byzantine-controlled central uplands to the plain of Elis.
-In 1427 the Byzantine emperor, John VIII Palaiologos led a campaign against Glarentza, and in the Battle of the Echinades, the Byzantine fleet defeated Tocco's own.
-This ended Tocco's ability to intervene in the Morea, and his possessions were liquidated in a negotiated settlement, in which John VIII's brother Constantine Palaiologos (later last Byzantine emperor as Constantine XI) married Maddalena Tocco, Carlo's niece, and received Glarentza and the other Tocco territories as her dowry.
+In 1427, the Byzantine emperor, John VIII Palaiologos led a campaign against Glarentza, and in the Battle of the Echinades, the Byzantine fleet defeated Tocco's own.
+This ended Tocco's ability to intervene in the Morea, and his possessions were liquidated in a negotiated settlement, in which John VIII's brother Constantine Palaiologos (later last Byzantine emperor as Constantine XI) married Creusa Tocco, Carlo's niece, and received Glarentza and the other Tocco territories as her dowry.